1EdTech/openbadges-specification/ob_v3p0/cert/host.md

 1. Return valid AchivementCredentials when the API operation \`getCredentials\` is called.
 1. Return valid AchivementCredentials when the API operation \`getCredentials\` is called with query and pagination parameters.
 1. Return a Profile for the authorized user (with id \`"https://1edtech.org/issuers/cert"\`) when the API operation \`getProfile\` is called.
+1. (Optional) Revoke the Token.
+Subsequents calls from the conformance test system must return an error.

+If refresh token is supported, the conformance test system will perform a call for refreshing the token and repeat tests 2, 3 & 4 with the refreshed access token.

 ## Service Provider (Write) Conformance {#service-provider-write}